Sunflower Nursery Class

 The Nursery is run by a dedicated, pro-active and experienced team of three staff members.

 We operate the Key Person system and each staff member has a small group of key children.
 Staff are responsible for settling the children and supporting them continuously, throughout their learning and development.
 Nursery staff work closely with parents, carers and their key children to ensure that there are warm and positive relationships, with the children and their families.
 Staff implement regular observations of the children and take photographs of their work and achievements, using the class iPad.
-Observations are taken, using “2Simple to Build a Profile” soft wear.
-Tracking pupils’ progress and development is collated on Classroom Monitor and, data is used to plan and support children’s next steps of learning.
+We use Target Tracker softwear to track pupils' progress and development and, data is used to plan and support children’s next steps of learning.

 Parents are encouraged to share all relevant information with the Head Teacher and Nursery Manager.
 They are able to talk to Nursery staff at the beginning or end of a Nursery session.
-Parents are kept up to date with school and nursery news, on a regular basis via school newsletters, the school website, nursery newsletters and updates.
+Parents are kept up to date with school and nursery news, on a regular basis via school newsletters, the school website, nursery newsletters and our class email.
 Summative and formative assessments are shared with parents.
-Children’s e-learning profiles are sent home at the end of each term and parents are invited to attend parents’ evenings in the Autumn and Spring term.
+Children’s profiles are available to view at the end of every term and parents are invited to attend parents’ evenings in the Autumn and Spring terms.

 We arrange an open evening in the Summer term, for prospective parents of children who will begin Nursery in September.
-There is a large notice board with information for parents, in the cloakroom.
-All of our EYFS information including planning, continuous provision and our weekly timetable is located on the display board in the Nursery classroom.
-The “Sunflower Class” website page is updated on a Friday and includes a resume of what the children have done during the week, with accompanying photographs of their learning and experiences.
+There is a large notice board with information for parents.
+The “Sunflower Class” page on the website is updated weekly and includes a resume of what the children have done during the week, with accompanying photographs of their learning and experiences.

 Included in our termly newsletters, are ideas for activities, that parents can do at home with their children.
-We have a class email address and this has been used frequently, to enable parents and children to access home learning, during the Coronavirus pandemic.
+We have a Sunflower class email and class TEAMS that have been used frequently, to enable parents and children to access home learning, during the Coronavirus pandemic.

 We aspire to provide enriched experiences for the children and always consider starting points, based on children’s previous experiences, prior to attending Nursery.
 Sunflower Nursery is a safe and secure learning environment and our aim is for the children to achieve their full potential, during their time with us.
 Our classroom is happy and busy and we support and encourage the children to become confident and autonomous learners, whenever possible.
 Staff use positive praise and encouragement to inspire the children and we have realistic expectations of individual achievements, progress and behaviour.